qwe2820435o2/SceneGuide/Design/Gateway dynamic sensing service goes online and offline.md

 1. Regularly scan nodes filtered by the gateway
 2. Compare the current timestamp with the previously recorded timestamp
 3. Initiate http detection for nodes with a time difference of more than 2 minutes
+4. If the node is healthy, remove it from the gateway's filter

 ```